caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 ```

 Like `header`, but supports regular expressions.
 Capture groups can be accessed via [placeholder](/docs/caddyfile/concepts#placeholders) like `{re.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.

+The regular expression language used is RE2, included in Go.
+See the [RE2 syntax reference](https://github.com/google/re2/wiki/Syntax) and the [Go regexp syntax overview](https://pkg.go.dev/regexp/syntax).

 Only one regular expression is supported per header field.
 Multiple different fields will be AND'ed.